AlloSphere-Research-Group/tinc/README.md

     -DNETCDF4_INSTALL_ROOT="C:/Program Files/netCDF 4.7.4/"

 If you use a binary installation, make sure you download a netCDF version that includes *hdf5 AND DAP* support.
+You can download Windows binaries at:
+[](https://www.unidata.ucar.edu/downloads/netcdf/), make sure you get the verison called 'NetCDF-4+DAP 64-bit'

-Or you can use the *./build_deps.sh script on *nix platforms.
+You can use the *./build_deps.sh script on *nix platforms.
+These scripts download and build NetCDF4 and HDF5.
 You will need ninja and curl installed for these scripts to work.

 ## Acknowledgements